-Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?

-The primary need to increase student achievement addresses the number of students on grade level in English-Language Arts and mathematics.
-Currently approximately 50% of our students are below grade level in English-Language Arts while approximately eighty percent of our student are below grade level in mathematics.
+observed by the team while completing m this section of the report.
+What are the gr number of students on grade level in English-Language Arts and nathematics.
+Currently approximately 40% of our students are below grade level in English-Language Arts while approximately 46% of our students are below grade level in mathematics. support the identification of student, teacher, and leader needs? tudents are below grade level in mathematics.